paylogic/developer.paylogic.com/content/articles/trello.rst

 Let's go through the columns (or lists in Trello's terminology).

 - **User stories**: The user stories committed for this sprint.
-Each of these has a case number, written before its nameof it, and an estimate, written behind it between brackets.
+Each of these has a case number, written before its name, and an estimate, written behind it between brackets.
 You can read "knots" basically as `story points`_.
 - **User stories - Done in sprint**: The user stories that fulfill the Definition of Done, at least for within the sprint.
 In our case, user stories often aren't deployed during a sprint, so there's a separate Definition of Done for that.
 - **To Do**: This column contains the *tasks* of the user stories that still have to be done.
 The tasks are not really linked to user stories (Trello does not provide such functionality between cards), but by using the same case